AnonymousGithubSubmission/Stray/README.md

-## ExTyper: Towards Robust and Correct Type Prediction
-### Update from 2022.2.23
-* Authors forgot to put the examples mentioned in the submited paper to this package until 2022.2.23 and made an update to fix this.
-After then, the examples reside in the example folder.
+## STRAY: a Static Type Recommendation Approach for pYthon
 ### Installation
-ExTyper is built upon [mypy](https://github.com/python/mypy), to run ExTyper, those packages are required.
+To run STRAY, those packages are required.

 * python3
 * typing_extensions